- Information Gathering

 -p), while fingerprinting the services running and their versions (

 -sV).
 We’re also running the default set of scripts (

 -sC), which can help find additional information and automate some of our initial steps.
-Once the scan is completed, nmap with write the results to our Extracts folder (
+Once the scan is completed, nmap will write the results to our Extracts folder (

 >> nmap -p80,3690,5985 -sC -sV -oA Extracts/Worker 10.10.10.203